aaronbenny0506-lang/Customer-Churn-Prediction/README.md

 # Customer Churn Prediction

 ## Business Objective
-Customer churn — when a customer stops using a company's product or service — directly impacts revenue and growth.
+Customer churn - when a customer stops using a company's product or service, directly impacts revenue and growth.
 The goal of this project is to build and compare multiple machine learning classification models that predict whether a customer is likely to churn, enabling the business to proactively identify at-risk customers and design targeted retention strategies.

 ## Dataset Overview
 The dataset is the **Customer Churn Dataset**, provided as two pre-split files:

-- `customer_churn_dataset-training-master.csv` — 440,833 rows, 12 columns
+- `customer_churn_dataset-training-master.csv` - 440,833 rows, 12 columns
-- `customer_churn_dataset-testing-master.csv` — 64,374 rows, 12 columns
+- `customer_churn_dataset-testing-master.csv` - 64,374 rows, 12 columns

-Since the dataset was already split into training and testing files, no additional train/test split was performed — the provided training file was used to fit the models, and the testing file was used purely for evaluation.
+Since the dataset was already split into training and testing files, no additional train/test split was performed, the provided training file was used to fit the models and the testing file was used purely for evaluation.

 ## Features & Target Variable
 **Features used:**